Nonlocal interactions in a BEC: an Analogue Gravity perspective: 2. Model

-Let us identify a few properties of the Eq.4.
-Unlike the usual local GP equation, Eq.4 cannot be derived variationally from a free energy functional, but, it preserves the continuity equation $\frac{\partial n}{\partial t}=-\bigtriangledown \cdot {\bf j}$ where the current density ${\bf j} = -\frac{i\hbar}{2m}(\psi^*\bigtriangledown\psi - \psi\bigtriangledown\psi^*)$.
+Let us identify a few properties of the equation (4).
+Like the usual local GP equation, equation (4) also preserves the continuity equation $\frac{\partial n({\bf r},t)}{\partial t}=-\nabla \cdot {\bf j}({\bf r},t)$ where the current density ${\bf j}({\bf r},t) = -\frac{i\hbar}{2m}\Big(\psi^*({\bf r},t)\nabla\psi ({\bf r},t) - \psi({\bf r},t)\nabla\psi^*({\bf r},t)\Big)$.
 The total mass of the condensate is conserved even after the perturbation is added.
-Second most important feature preserved by this equation is that, the spatially uniform but oscillating ground state solution $\psi_0=\sqrt{n}e^{-\frac{i\mu t}{\hbar}}$ of the local GP equation (Eq.2) is still a solution of the system, although, we cannot call it the ground state solution because the concept of the GP free energy no longer applies.
-Actually, its well known that the the GP ground state is, in reality, a metastable state.
-This conservation of mass is an essential ingredient preserved despite the addition of the term representing the non-locality, however, the stability of the so-called uniform ground state is not that important in the analogue gravity context than a state with an underlying velocity.
+Second most important feature preserved by this equation is that, the spatially uniform but oscillating ground state solution $\psi_0=\sqrt{n}e^{-\frac{i\mu t}{\hbar}}$ of the local GP equation (i.e., equation (2)) is still a solution of the system, although, we cannot call it the ground state solution because the concept of the GP free energy no longer applies.
+Actually, it is well-known that the GP ground state is, in reality, a metastable state.
+This conservation of mass is an essential ingredient preserved despite the addition of the term representing the non-locality.
+The condition of the dynamical stability of the so-called uniform ground state would remain the same in this modified scenario, however, this is not that important in the analogue gravity context as the dynamical stability of a state with an underlying supersonic velocity.